-Table 2-11.
+Table 2-10.
 Device Configuration Parameters (continued)

-Web Page Item Description Line-In Settings Enable Line-in to Line-out Loopback ?
-Line-in audio will play back out the device's audio output ports.
-This is the lowest priority audio and will be preempted by any other audio stream.
-DTMF Settings Require Security Code ?
-When selected, the user will be prompted to enter a Security Code (entered on this page) before being able to execute a page when calling the device.
-Security Code ?
-Type the Security Code in this field.
-The Security Code must only use characters '0-9', '' and '#'.
-Enter up to 25 characters.
-Relay Settings Activate Relay with DTMF Code ?
-Activates the relay when the DTMF Activation Code is entered on the phone during a SIP call with the device.
-RFC2833 DTMF payload types are supported.
-Relay Pulse Code ?
+Web Page Item Description Relay Pulse Code ?
 DTMF code used to pulse the relay when entered on a phone during a SIP call with the device.
 Relay will activate for Relay Pulse Duration seconds then deactivate.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
-Relay Pulse Duration (in seconds) The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
+Relay Pulse Duration (in seconds) ?
+The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
 Enter up to 5 digits.
 Relay Activation Code ?
 Activation code used to activate the relay when entered on a phone during a SIP call with the device.
 Relay will be active indefinitely, or until the DTMF Relay Deactivation code is entered.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Relay Deactivation Code ?
 Code used to deactivate the relay when entered on a phone during a SIP call with the device.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Activate Relay During Ring ?
 When selected, the relay will be activated for as long as the device is ringing.
 When Auto-Answer Incoming Calls is enabled, the device will not ring and this option does nothing.
 Activate Relay During Night Ring ?
 When selected, the relay will be activated as long as the Nightringer extension is ringing.
 Activate Relay While Call Active ?
 When selected, the relay will be activated as long as the SIP call is active.
 Misc Settings Device Name ?
 Type the device name.
 Enter up to 25 characters.
 Auto-Answer Incoming Calls ?
 When selected, the device will automatically answer incoming calls.
 When Auto-Answer Incoming Calls is disabled, the device will play a ring tone (corresponds to Ring Tone on the Audiofiles page) out of the speaker.
 Beep on Init ?
 Device will play the user-defined "pagetone" audio file when it boots.
 Beep on Page ?
 Device will play the user defined "pagetone" audio file before playing a SIP page.
 Disable HTTPS (NOT recommended) ?
 Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.

-Table 2-11.
-Device Configuration Parameters (continued)

-Web Page Item Description Two Speakers Connected ?
+Two Speakers Connected ?
 Specify if one or two speakers are connected to the paging amplifier.
 If only one is connected, ensure that it is wired to the first set of terminal blocks.
 RGB Strobe ?
 Status of optional RGB Strobe.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Relay Click on the Test Relay button to do a relay test.
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.

+Table 2-10.
+Device Configuration Parameters (continued)

-Reboot Click on the Reboot button to reboot the system.
+Web Page Item Description Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.